 Inside the Doge’s Palace Sala del Collegio or the Council Chamber.
 The decor was designed by Andrea Palladio to replace the destroyed chamber in the 1574 fire.
 The wood panelling of the walls and end tribune – together with the carved ceiling – are the work of Francesco Bello and Andrea da Faenza.
 The splendid paintings set into the ceiling were commissioned from Paolo Veronese, who completed them between 1575 and 1578.
 (April 20, 2023)

 Inside the Doge’s Palace Sala del Senato or the Senate Chamber.
 The senate is considered as one of the oldest public institutions in Venice and until the 16th century, it was the body mainly responsible for overseeing political and financial affairs in such areas as manufacturing industries, trade and foreign policy.
+The refurbishment after the 1574 fire took place during the 1580s, and once the new ceiling had been completed work started on the pictorial decoration, which seems to have been finished by 1595.
+And the large ceiling painting is Tintoretto’s Triumph of Venice.
+(April 20, 2023)

 A close-up of Tintoretto’s large Triumph of Venice on the ceiling of the Senate Chamber of the Doge’s Palace is an allegory of the city with Lady Venice, up in heaven with the Greek gods, while barbaric lesser nations swirl up to give her gifts.
 (April 20, 2023)